An interview with Carey Strom, M.D. FASGE.

 LW: Why is belly fat so dangerous?

 CS: Belly fat is dangerous because it causes a release of inflammatory hormones called cytokines, which causes inflammation in the body.
 That’s why you floss your teeth.
 Flossing your teeth gets rid of the bacteria, which can lead to inflammation.
 Your immune system will naturally fight off the bacteria.
 That creates conflict in your body, which is inflammation.
-Inflammation in the body is not good.
+Inflammation within the body is not good.

 A huge thank you to Dr. Strom for sharing all of his knowledge and expertise with all of us.
 This has been very helpful.
 For more information, you can visit Dr. Strom’s website.